-We’ve stayed at several other Disney value and moderate resorts.
-My husband and his parents have experienced some of the more premier resorts.
-We’ve also made our rounds to many of the quick service and character dining experiences at these locations.
+I have fond memories of camping at Disney’s Fort Wilderness Campground as a child, and have enjoyed going back several times now with my own kids!
+We’ve stayed at almost every other Disney value and moderate resort.
+We have visited every Disney hotel on property, toured the grounds and eaten at their unique restaurants.
 We are huge Disney resort fans.
 From the service you receive, the themed rooms and fun kids activities, free transportation and easy access to the parks, we’ve really never had a bad experience.

 It’s not a hotel.

-If you’re reviewing it by comparison to other Disney resorts, you could easily be disappointed.
+If you’re reviewing Fort Wilderness by comparison to other Disney resorts, you could easily be disappointed.
 But, if you’re thinking of it as a campground, it just might be the best campground you ever stay at!

 What Ages is it Best For?

 We have stayed at Fort Wilderness while our kids were 5, 7 and 9, and have gone back later with a 2 year old and a 13 year old.
 At times, we have visited with grandparents and cousins of all ages.
 We ALL had a great time, though I would say kids between the ages of 3 and 10 probably enjoy it best.

 The pool area is so well equipped for the toddler years and my 5, 7 and 9 year old all loved the water slide.
 They loved that they could stand in line and go down it all by themselves.
 The pool would probably be less appealing to teens as it is only 3 feet deep and full of young kids.
 I know teenagers would enjoy the horseback riding and other outdoor activities, but if they’re hoping for an impressive arcade area they will be disappointed.